linnnsss/axon-docs/docs/getting-started/for-dapp-devs/quick_start.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-# Quick Start: Running Axon and Blockscan Locally with Docker
+# Quick Start: Running Axon and BlockScan Locally with Docker

-Run Axon and it's explorer ([blockscan](https://github.com/Magickbase/blockscan)) locally in Docker containers using [docker-compose](https://github.com/docker/compose).
+Run Axon and it's explorer ([BlockScan](https://github.com/Magickbase/blockscan)) locally in Docker containers using [docker-compose](https://github.com/docker/compose).
 Please read [the `docker-compose` file](https://github.com/axonweb3/axon/blob/main/devtools/chain/docker-compose.yml) to learn more about the services:

 - Axon node
-- Blockscan as the explorer of Axon
+- BlockScan as the explorer of Axon
 - Postgres database

 **Note**: This integration is not ready for production use.